 - Deleting individual pieces of content, such as answers, comments, or posts

 If you are certain you wish to delete your account, visit your account privacy settings and choose "Delete Account".
 It will ask you for your password in order to confirm the deletion (Note: if you created the account via Google or Facebook, you will first need to create a password by clicking the "Change Password" link near the top of the page, then clicking on "create an account password").
 Once you confirm, your account will be deactivated immediately and the deletion process will begin.
 If you login during the next 14 days, the account will be reactivated and deletion will be canceled.
+If you need your account to be deleted before the 14 day deactivation period, please let us know.

 If you have further questions regarding account deletion, contact us using our